"Whatcha gonna do? Rap is not afraid of you" "Yeeeeeah, booooooooooyyyyeeee!"

 - "Revolutionary Generation"

 - One-Hit Wonder: By the definition (only one entry in the Top 40 of the Billboard Hot 100) in the US, with their now-mostly forgotten 1994 single "Give It Up", which made it to #33.

 - Performance Video

-- Precision F-Strike: The only vulgarities on It Takes A Nation are in "Black Steel In The Hour Of Chaos", "Terminator X To The Edge Of Panic" and "Rebel Without A Pause" ("I see you pissin' in your pants, you're scared of dissin' us").
+- Precision F-Strike: The only vulgarities on It Takes a Nation of Millions to Hold Us Back are in "Black Steel In The Hour Of Chaos", "Terminator X To The Edge Of Panic" and "Rebel Without A Pause" ("I see you pissin' in your pants, you're scared of dissin' us").

 - Protest Song: Almost their entire output.

 - The Quiet One: Terminator X was a man of few words, offering no vocal contributions on the albums (in fact, the final track on Yo Bum Rush The Show is called "Terminator X Speaks With His Hands") and not speaking much, if at all, during group interviews.

 - Questioning Title: "How You Sell Soul To A Soulless People Who Sold Their Soul?", "She Watch Channel Zero!?",...

 - Pun-Based Title:

 - Rap Metal: "Bring The Noize" (with Anthrax), "She Watch Channel Zero!?" (sampling Slayer's "Angel of Death" from Reign In Blood), "Sophisticated Bitch" (guitar played by Living Colour's Vernon Reid).